BrowzerLabs/Browzer/README.md

 A: We use Chrome DevTools Protocol to capture semantic actions, not just DOM events.

 **Q: Is LLM automation available?**
-A: It's currently in development.
-Basic recording works, AI replay is coming soon.
+A: Basic automation with VLM enhancement is working.
+Full AI replay is in development.

+**Q: How do I set up VLM features?**
+A: See the [VLM Setup section](#vlm-setup-optional-enhancement) and [VLM Implementation documentation](./docs/VLM_IMPLEMENTATION.md).

+**Q: What if VLM setup fails?**
+A: Browzer works without VLM - you'll have basic recording.
+VLM adds intelligent action cleanup and visual understanding.

 **Q: Can I contribute?**
 A: Absolutely!
-Check the [Contributing](#-contributing) section.
+Check the [Contributing](#-contributing) section and [TODO.md](./TODO.md) for priority items.

 ---